dokasto/naija-phone-number/README.md

      |**********************|
 ```

-Now that we've gotten that out of the way here an example
+Now that we've gotten this out of the way here's an example

 ```
 const naijaNumber = require('naija-phone-number');